 - A problem with the server.

 In most cases, this error message is a problem that can be resolved in under 15 minutes.
 If you’re unsure about how to fix it or you are uncomfortable with the methods covered in this post, it’s probably better to contact your hosting company or turn to a WordPress support service.
 The last thing you want to do is cause more damage to your database.

-In almost all cases, even with shared hosting, you’ll find that customer support is more than happy to help you resolve this error.
+Even with shared hosting, you’ll find that customer support is more than happy to help you resolve this error in almost all cases.
 If not, it might be time to look for a different hosting company.

 If you’ve ever experienced problems with your WordPress database, please share in the comments below.